0xrasla/logify/packages/elysia-js/README.md

 // Custom log: [2024-12-03T17:48:54.720Z] ERROR Custom error before exception
 ```

+### Separate HTTP vs Global Logger (New in v5.1.0)

+See: `examples/separate-http-global.ts`

+Demonstrates using different formats: one for HTTP access logs and one for application logs.

+### Legacy Unified Logger (useGlobal)

+See: `examples/legacy-use-global.ts`

+Shows how to retain pre-v5.1.0 behaviour where middleware and global logs share the same logger & format.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.